- What is externalizing behavior

-Behavioral problems in childhood and adolescence can be categorized into being externalizing behavior or internalizing behavior.
-Externalizing behavior is behavior directed outwardly toward others or the social environment.
+Behavioral problems in childhood and adolescence can be categorized into externalizing behavior or internalizing behavior.
+Externalizing behavior is problem behavior directed outwardly toward others or the social environment.
 It is characterized as an under-controlled and out-directed mode of responding1.

 Rule-breaking behaviors or acts that violate social norms such as physical aggression and defiance are examples of externalizing behavior.
-They stem from externalizing emotions such as anger or hostility.
+They stem from externalizing emotions like anger and hostility.

-When left untreated, serious externalizing problems in children can lead to developmental disorders including oppositional defiant disorder, conduct disorder, or intermittent explosive disorder in adolescents.
+When left untreated, serious externalizing problems in young children can lead to externalized behavior disorders such as oppositional defiant disorder, conduct disorder, antisocial personality disorder, and intermittent explosive disorder (adolescents).

 While externalizing behavior is behavior directed to external parties, internalizing behavior is directed inwardly to the person themselves.
-Internalizing behaviors include sadness, fear, anxiety, depression, shame, and shyness.
+Internalizing behaviors include sadness, fear, depression, shame, shyness, and anxiety disorders.

-Externalizing problems are more likely to be overt and obvious to others, but internalizing ones tend to be subtle and often go unnoticed by others2.
+Externalizing problems are more likely to be overt and obvious to others, but internalizing ones tend to be subtle and often go unnoticed2.

-When parents and teachers seek intervention for behavioral problems, they often focus on children’s externalizing conduct.
+When parents and teachers seek early intervention for behavioral problems, they often focus on children’s externalizing conduct but not internalizing issues.

 Why are behavioral issues problematic

-Children who externalize their behavior in childhood are at higher risk of juvenile delinquency and violence3.
+Children who externalize negative behaviors are at higher risk of juvenile delinquency and violence3.

-Aggressive behavior in toddlerhood and childhood is also a strong predictor of adult crime and adult antisocial behavior.
+Aggressive behavior in toddlerhood is a strong predictor of adult crime and adult antisocial behavior.

-Research suggests there are age differences at which children develop externalizing problems.
-Behavioral issues can begin in early childhood or in early adolescence in child development4.
+Research suggests developing externalizing problems depends on the child’s age.
+Behavioral issues can begin in early childhood or in early adolescence4.

-If aggressive children exhibit persistent high levels of externalizing issues, they are at a high risk of developing bullying, lying, and fighting in childhood, as well as more serious behaviors, such as cruel animal treatment, vandalism, and aggressive criminal behavior in adolescence.
+If aggressive children exhibit persistently high levels of externalizing issues, they are at a high risk of developing bullying, lying, and fighting in childhood, as well as more serious behaviors, such as cruel animal treatment, vandalism, and aggressive criminal behavior in adolescence.

 Social behavior problems can also start during early adolescence for some youth.
-This is usually the result of association with deviant peers.
+This is usually the result of an association with deviant peers.